harmony-one/h/progress/theo-perisic.md

+2024-11-24 Sun: Jupiter platform troubleshooting,

+2024-11-23 Sat: Elonxai prompt testing, continued interface integration for simple experience.

+2024-11-22 Fri: Wrote the frontend for the yield-bearing stablecoin interface, one for traditional finance, and another for native web3 users.

+2024-11-21 Thu: Updates to the DeFi Enhanced Savings product.
+Prompting and testing results for the Elon bot.
+Sync with Frank for community requests regarding Harmony1bot API for marketplace.
+Troubleshooting Pear AI issues.

 2024-11-20 Wed: Sync with Yuriy for bridge listings, created yield bearing frontend, sync with Philipp for product positioning.

 2024-11-19 Tue: Team sync on PumpRoyale or PumpONE (naming not yet finalized), completing strategy for early alpha and community interactions.
 X space with community covering recovery multisig custodians (RMC) transition.